 If you’re wondering if the color of your tie matters, it does.
 Believe it or not, the color of your tie can often reflect your perceived personality, and this might be positive or negative for your employer.
-Therefore, if you’re going to the effort of picking out a nice outfit for your job interview, pay particular attention to your tie color.
+Therefore, if you’re going through the effort of picking out a nice outfit for your job interview, pay particular attention to your tie color.

-Conservative colors are definitely the more preferred option, and that is why they are the more common option found in menswear department stores.
+Conservative colors are definitely the more preferred option, and that is why they are the more common choice found in menswear department stores.
 What’s more, a solid color, or only a subtle pattern, is also preferred.

 Blue is a favorite color option because it represents persistence and peace.
 If you wear a blue tie, your potential new employer may see you as a hardworking individual who doesn’t take no for an answer.
 This is a particularly popular color option for if your new role could be in sales or management.
 Blue ties are not very flashy.
 It's important to not draw additional unnecessary attention to your attire, which may question you as a candidate.
 Keep it simple and neutral.

 If you believe choosing a patterned tie is the best option for you, make sure it’s not detracting from what you’re saying, or how you portray yourself.

 Earthy tones are also a popular option when you’re wondering what color tie to wear to an interview.
 Sandy, earthy and pure colors help your outfit to stand out, while not distracting your interviewer.
 That being said, these tones are still a bigger risk than the classic blue.